Grellheist/finance-website/README.md

 shouldn't affect anything of importance, other than being a little funny.

 All this project does, is it shows that I can create a professional-looking website and make it functional.
-But I will have fun in the process lol.
+I just like having fun in the process.

 That being said, obviously the words written in this website in no way reflect how I view reality, and any "advice" in this website should NOT be taken